Things I Carry Around Every Day

 Ever since I read the article Meet the men obsessed with carrying all the right stuff on Vox, I had the plan to write a similar article, but never had the time to do it.

-But due to Coronavirus, there isn’t much else to do, so I finally shot a photo of my Everyday Carries.
+But due to Coronavirus, there isn’t much else to do, I finally shot a photo of my Everyday Carries.

 Amazon Kindle Paperwhite

-I also bought an accompanying leather cover in Ink blue.
+I bought an accompanying leather cover in Ink blue.
 It’s soft and nice to hold.
 Closing the magnetic cover will shut off the Kindle.

 On my left arm I wear an Apple Watch (Series